9 Things to Do in Rotorua at Night

 3. Treat yourself to some good food

 We’re not exactly winning the idea of the century with this one, but the evening is a good time to eat, right?
-Why not try some of the local cuisine in one of the many restaurants around Rotorua.
-Eat Street, like the name suggests, is a good place to start with a street full of international flavours.
+Why not try some of the local cuisines in one of the many restaurants around Rotorua.
+Eat Street, as the name suggests, is a good place to start with a street full of international flavours.
 The Rotorua Night Market is also a great place to try some street food and do some boutique shopping.
 Catch it every Thursday at 5pm-9pm.

 Location: Eat Street is at the end of Tutanekai Street.
 The Night Market is on Tutanekai Street (between Haupapa and Hinemoa Streets).